Music Career Finder

 Studio One also pushes outside of the DAW by giving you a Mastering Suite for completing your album and a performance space where you can work up and gig an entire set using the same tools you use to craft your music in the first place.

-Studio One can take you from the initial idea through to a finished product and onto performing it live.
-The latest update of Studio One includes the Dolby Atmos Renderer which lets you build mixes in surround sound and spatial audio.
+Studio One includes the Dolby Atmos Renderer which lets you build mixes in surround sound and spatial audio.
 You can put instruments into a space and move them around.
 It’s perfect for games, vital for soundtracks and a requirement for Apple music streaming with full support for binaural headphone monitoring.
 No other DAW offers such a complete package and it feels completely competent throughout.

 • Clear, tidy and customisable approach

-• Smooth workflow with audio and instruments
+• Smooth workflow with linear and loop-based approaches

 • Professional effects and software instruments